Essential Vitamins and Minerals

 - Optimally absorbed forms of minerals like selenium as SeleniumSeLECT®.

 - Mixed tocopherols and tocotrienols (these are different isomers of vitamin E that mimic what you get in food).

 - Other B vitamins including inositol and choline.

 - No iron.
 (Talk with your healthcare practitioner about using iron supplements based on your specific needs.)

-- Targeted nutrients for your condition, such as breast health or stress management (for women) and prostate health (for men).
+- Targeted nutrients for your condition, such as breast health (for women) and prostate health (for men) or stress management.